By Melanie Lockwood Herman

 - Document violations and incidents in detail.
 A good paper trail will be priceless if your organization ever needs to demonstrate that its handling of marijuana issues was fair and in accordance with your organization’s policies.
 Make certain that your staff knows when, how, and where documentation is maintained, and that appropriate privacy safeguards are in place.

 By the time you read this article, the laws applicable to your workplace may have changed.
-Marijuana policy reforms are expected to gain traction across the country in 2019 driven by growing support for marijuana legalization among both politicians and voters.
+Marijuana policy reforms are expected to gain traction across the country in the years ahead driven by growing support for marijuana legalization among both politicians and voters.
 According to Mason Tvert, a spokesman for the Marijuana Policy Project, “Several states across multiple regions of the country are strongly considering ending prohibition and regulating marijuana for adult use.
 A growing number of state lawmakers and governors are either getting behind these efforts or coming to the realization that they cannot hold them up much longer.”
 With marijuana touching so many facets of employer policies and potentially affecting all stages of the employment relationship, nonprofit leaders are wise to educate themselves and stay attuned to changing expectations, laws, and best practices with respect to prohibiting or restricting marijuana use by staff.

 - “New Frontier Data Projects U.S. Legal Cannabis Market to Grow to $25 Billion by 2025”: https://newfrontierdata.com/marijuana-insights/new-frontier-data-projects-u-s-legal-cannabis-market-grow-25-billion-2025/